-Severn Trent Water is continuing with its ambitions to transform Coventry and Warwickshire into a smart water region with the phase two launch of its smart water network roll-out.
+Severn Trent Water is continuing with its ambitions to transform Coventry and Warwickshire into a smart water region with the phase two launch of its smart meter network roll-out.

-With support from IoT specialist Connexin, the collaboration is part of Severn Trent Water’s £20m Green Recovery Programme, which will enable the new smart water network to remotely collect and analyse data on water usage to track flow, identify loss of water and fix leaks faster than ever before.
+With support from IoT specialist Connexin, the collaboration is part of Severn Trent Water’s £20m Green Recovery Programme, which will enable the new smart water meter network to remotely collect and analyse data on water usage to track flow, identify loss of water, and fix leaks faster than ever before.

 With the first roll-out of 30,000 Itron smart water meters complete in the install trial in May 2022, the second phase is now near completion with Connexin launching its LoRaWAN® communication network throughout the city.
 With support from Coventry City Council, data points have been installed onto lamp posts across the city to create gateways for the network that the smart water meters can report into.
-This provides Severn Trent with valuable water usage data in near real-time to gain a better understanding of water consumption on its network, to act immediately.
+This provides Severn Trent with valuable water usage data in near real-time to gain a better understanding of water consumption in its network, enabling swifter action to fix issues.

 Anthony Hickinbottom, Severn Trent’s Green Recovery Project Lead, commented: “We’re really impressed with the pace this project is moving at, and we’re well on the way to creating a smart water region for Coventry and Warwickshire.

 The new communications network by Connexin allows us to gather more data than ever before across our water network, helping to find and fix leaks and allowing us to share information on water usage with our customers.
 Which could in turn help them save water – at a time when saving money on bills is crucial.